omnect/eis-utils/README.md

 # ics-dm-eisutils-rs
-Implementation of eis_utils in pure Rust
+Implementation of eis_utils in pure Rust.

 This crate relies heavily on the functionality already provided by [the iot-identity-services](https://github.com/Azure/iot-identity-service).